Table & Shelf Styling, What To Buy

 How many place settings do I really need?

 For most households, 8 place settings is the sweet spot.
 It covers a dinner party of 6-8 comfortably with a spare if something breaks.
 If you frequently host larger gatherings, consider 12.
-But honestly, 6 quality settings beats 12 mediocre ones every time.
+But 6 quality settings beats 12 mediocre ones every time.

 Can I mix gold and silver on the same table?

 Yes, but be intentional about it.
 The key is balance.
-If your plates have gold rims, your flatware can be silver — just make sure your accessories (napkin rings, candleholders) pick up both metals.
+If your plates have gold rims, your flatware can be silver.
+Just make sure your accessories (napkin rings, candleholders) pick up both metals.
 It looks curated rather than mismatched when you repeat each metal at least twice on the table.

 Is expensive dinnerware really worth it?